WCoder007/FriendsCog/README.md

 ## Future Plannings

 1. Add app facility for notifications.
-2. Add games,chat box and other stuff to make it more interactive.
+2. Add games,chat box,etc to make it more interactive.
+3. Connect with healthcare apps in order to track heath related tasks and give reminders.

 ## Screenshots